One place for your family's records

 Why it is similar, but not the same

-• ERP is broader, heavier, and more process-driven than what most households need.
+• ERP is much heavier and more process-driven than a family needs.

-• It does not naturally express family roles, household relationships, or personal continuity.
+• It doesn't naturally express family roles, relationships, or care across generations.

 Why Wholekin is the stronger fit

-• Wholekin gives households the operational clarity of ERP without the overhead of enterprise process software.
+• Wholekin gives a family the clarity of ERP without the corporate overhead.

-• It is closer to a household operating system than a finance suite.
+• Closer to a household operating system than a finance suite.